-We believe it's important to give a detailed perspective about the overall employment picture, and the combination of employment along with hours worked and compensation help provide that.
-For example, in talking with small businesses, we know they want to try to keep great employees through tough economic times.
-One way to do this is to reduce hours.
-The three views presented in the Intuit Small Business Employment Index help provide insight into those behaviors.
+We believe it's important to give a detailed perspective about the overall small business employment picture, and the combination of employment along with hours worked and compensation helps provide insight into specific labor trends and behaviors.

 When will your Index be available?

-The 2014 calendar is shown below.
-Each release will represent a full month of data, through the 23rd of the previous month, pulled on the 24th.
+The 2015 calendar is shown below.
+Each release will represent a full month of data, through the 24th of the previous month.

 How many firms are represented in your Index and how does that compare to the Bureau of Labor Statistics numbers?